 How To Request Evening Midterm Exams

 Evening midterm exam needs are submitted online via the Course Offerings Exam Needs tool in MAUI.
 Academic departmental administrators with course creation/edit access are able to submit evening midterm exam needs.
-Instructions on how to submit evening midterm exam needs are available online.
-If you need additional assistance, please contact reg-exams@uiowa.edu.

 Evening Midterm Exam Scheduling Policies